tavaresrodrigo/bashscripts/README.md

 # Bash scripts

+A collection of simple Bash scripts that I might use or not.

 ## Configuraproxy

 Bash Script to configure proxy in Linux CLI in a secure way.
 This simple script doesn't leave the user and password informations in the bash history.